ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 Install and set up [Miniforge3](https://github.com/conda-forge/miniforge#miniforge3)

-To obtain the source of the project and create a conda environment with the tools needed to run the project, execute the following below:
+Obtain the project source and create a conda environment with the tools needed to run the project:

 ```bash
 git clone https://github.com/hermidalc/tcga-wgs-kraken-microbial-quant.git